Why You Should Cruise to Alaska During the Summer

 Ketchikan

 Dubbed “Alaska’s First City,” Ketchikan blends frontier charm with rich Indigenous heritage.
 Explore the Totem Heritage Center or stroll colorful Creek Street.
-In summer, watch salmon leap upstream during spawning season — a lively spectacle in this fishing capital.
+In summer, watch salmon leap upstream during the spawning season — a lively spectacle in this fishing capital.

 Tiny Remote Villages